-- i) Ensuring the Company has appropriate corporate governance structure and policies in place - The Group has established and adopted a Code of Conducts and Ethics for Directors and employees ("the Code").
+- h) Ensuring the Company's financial statements are true and fair and conform to any applicable laws and/or regulations - The Board considered and reviewed the integrity of information in the financial statements and quarterly reports based on the recommendation from AC to ensure the financial statements presented are true and fair and in compliance with regulatory requirements. - i) Ensuring the Company has appropriate corporate governance structure and policies in place - The Group has established and adopted a Code of Conducts and Ethics for Directors and employees ("the Code").
 The Code has been circulated to all employees of the Group and each employee is contractually bound to abide by the Code.
-The Code for Directors is available on the Company's website, www.rkibhd.com. - j) Deciding on necessary steps to protect the Company's financial position and the ability to meet its debts and other obligations when they fall due, and ensuring that such steps are taken.
+The Code for Directors is available on the Company's website, www.rkibhd.com. - j) Deciding on necessary steps to protect the Company's financial position and the ability to meet its debts and other obligations when they fall due and ensuring that such steps are taken.

-To ensure effective functioning of the Board, the Directors are given full access to information through the following means:
+To ensure effective functioning of the Board, all Directors have full and unrestricted access to all information through the following means:

-- i) Senior Management and external advisers may be invited to the Board and Board Committees' meetings to provide additional insights and professional views, advice and explanations on specific items on the meeting agendas and to report or present areas within their responsibility to ensure the Board is able to effectively discharge its responsibilities. - ii) Information provided to the Board and Board Committees are compiled into reports via the Board and Board Committees papers circulated to Directors prior to the Board and Board Committees' meetings, to enable the Board and Board Committees to make decisions and to deal with matters arising from such meetings. - iii) Directors have ready and unrestricted access to the advice and services of the Company Secretaries. - iv) Directors may obtain independent professional advice at the Company's expense in furtherance of their duties, where this is deemed necessary, after consultation with the Chairman and other Board members.
+- i) Senior Management and external advisers may be invited to the Board and Board Committees' meetings to provide additional insights and professional views, advice and explanations on specific items on the meeting agendas and to report or present areas within their responsibility to ensure the Board is able to effectively discharge its responsibilities. - Information provided to the Board and Board Committees are compiled into reports via the Board and Board Committees papers circulated to Directors prior to the Board and Board Committees' meetings, to enable the Board and Board Committees to make decisions and to deal with matters arising from such meetings. - iii) Directors have ready and unrestricted access to the advice and services of the Company Secretaries. - iv) Directors may obtain independent professional advice at the Company's expenses in furtherance of their duties, where this is deemed necessary, after consultation with the Chairman and other Board members.

 The notice of a Board meeting is given in writing at least seven (7) days prior to the meeting.
 The agenda has included, amongst others, matters specifically reserved for the Board's decision.
-The Board has a schedule of matters specifically reserved to it for decision and has approved the written terms of reference of the various Committees to which it has delegated its authority in certain matters to support the Board in the performance of its duties and responsibilities.
+The Board has a schedule of matters specifically reserved to it for decision and has approved the written terms of reference of the various committees to which it has delegated its authority in certain matters to support the Board in the performance of its duties and responsibilities.

 The Senior Management ensures that the Board has full access to information regarding the activities within the Group and to the advice and services of the Company Secretaries, who are responsible for ensuring the Board meeting procedures are adhered to.
-All matters discussed and resolutions passed at each Board Meeting are recorded in the minutes of the Board meeting.
+All matters discussed and resolutions passed at each Board meeting are recorded in the minutes of the Board meeting.

-The Board held five (5) meetings during the financial year and details of attendance of each Director are as follows:
+The Board held five (5) meetings during the financial year under review and details of attendance of each Director are as follows:

-Name Attendance

-Dato' Dr Norraesah Binti Haji Mohamad # 5/5

-Lin Chen, Jui-Fen 5/5

-Lin, Chin-Hung 5/5

-Toh Seng Thong # 5/5

-Yek Siew Liong # # 4/5

-Sandra Segaran A/L Muniandy @ Krishnan # (Appointed on 2 September 2022) -

-[#] Denotes Independent Non-Executive Director

-^{##} Denotes Non-Independent Non-Executive Director
+Name Attendance Dato' Dr Norraesah Binti Haji Mohamad Independent Non-Executive Director 5/5 Lin Chen, Jui-Fen Executive Director 5/5 Lin, Chin-Hung Managing Director 5/5 Sandra Segaran A/L Muniandy @ Krishnan Independent Non-Executive Director 4/4 Toh Seng Thong Non-Independent Non-Executive Director 5/5 Yek Siew Liong Non-Independent Non-Executive Director 5/5